skagankose/ada_fall_2017/index.md

 This part aims to study the evolution of granted patents by sector of interest (Energy, Fintech and AI).

 To retrieve the patents from the Patentsview database, keywords and IPC symbols are used.
 IPC symbols allows to classify patents from different sector.
-For example the IPC symbol F01B 3 (F = Mechanical engineering, lighting, heating, weapon, 01 = Machines or engines in general, B = Steam engines, 3 = Reciprocating-pison machines or engines with cylender axes).
+For example the IPC symbol F01B 3 (F = Mechanical engineering, lighting, heating, weapon, 01 = Machines or engines in general, B = Steam engines, 3 = Reciprocating-pison machines or engines with cylinder axes).
 Keywords allows us to confirm that the patent technology from IPC correspond exactly to what we are looking for.

 In order to help us to find the IPC symbols corresponds to which sector, the website http://www.wipo.int/classifications/ipc/en/ is used.
 IPC symbols are searched separately to confirm they match with our sector criterium.